Paid ads are one of the most important channels in your digital arsenal. But they're often overused because the results are immediate.

 - Google Ads is currently the biggest provider of search engine paid ads, with 92% market share.
 (TechJury)

 - In 2022, the average internet user has clicks/views US$286.60 worth of paid search ads per year.
 (Statistia)

-With such high usage of paid advertising by marketers across the globe, you should really consider the online paid advertising space.
+With such high usage of ads by marketers/businesses across the globe, can you afford not to be playing in the online paid advertising space?